Hungry Ghost Festival 101: What You Die-Die Must Know

 Don’t move house or renovate

-Just when you thought that you could finally get your contractor to zhng your BTO post-CB, it’s Seventh Month.
+Just when you thought that you could finally get your contractor to zhng your BTO, it’s Seventh Month.
 Sian, this is just not your year.

 Don’t get married, buy new car, go on a diet